ravi-kumar7/documentation/docs/middleware/android-sdk.md

 </template>
 </CodeSwitcher>

-## CreditLine
+## Credit Line

-Once the lending journey is completed, whenever a person wants to opt-in for a credit.
-Then use the following method to start the credit line journey.
+In case of credit line product, once the lending journey is completed, user can opt-in for a credit while doing a transaction.
+For such a case use following method to start the credit line withdrawl journey:

 <CodeSwitcher :languages="{kotlin:'Kotlin',java:'Java'}">
 <template v-slot:kotlin>